 Stretching almost 100,000 square miles from Morocco to West Africa, Western Sahara is a sparsely populated ‘no-man’s land’, a wild, windswept, pristine desert traversed by nomadic tribes with their camels and livestock who follow traditional lives almost as much as their ancestors did, albeit with a few nods to modernity.
 Whilst the land is as beautiful as it is unforgiving, that’s not the only reason that tourism here is practically unheard of.
 Instead, like many countries, the reasons are more complicated.

 Having once been colonised by the Spanish, it was relinquished in 1975 and, after accession disputes between Morocco and Mauritania, the latter won out.
-However, in the intervening years, Western Sahara’s indigenous population made up of Saharawi and Reguibat tribes have sought independence, with the ‘Polisario’ (independence movement) fighting to claim the land for itself.
-Despite being promised a referendum, this has never happened, so although the fighting has long since stopped, the people and land remains ‘in limbo’, with the ‘Berm’, the longest defensive fortification in use today separating Morocco from Western Sahara an inescapable reminder.
+However, in the intervening years, Western Sahara’s indigenous population, made up of Saharawi and Reguibat tribes, have sought independence, with the ‘Polisario’ (independence movement) fighting to claim the land for itself.
+Despite being promised a referendum, this has never happened, so although the fighting has long since stopped, the people and land remain ‘in limbo’, with the ‘Berm’, the longest defensive fortification in use today, separating Morocco from Western Sahara, an inescapable reminder.
 What for the future?
-Read this New Yorker article which explains more, Is one of Africa’s oldest conflicts finally nearing an end.
+Read this New Yorker article, which explains more: Is one of Africa’s oldest conflicts finally nearing an end.

 Telephone 01473 328 546 or e-mail us using our contact page.